ascorbic/netlify-cms/website/content/docs/collection-types.md

 Unlike file collections, folder collections have the option to allow editors to create new items in the collection.
 This is set by the boolean `create` field.

 **Note:** Folder collections must have at least one field with the name "title" for creating new entry slugs.
 That field should use the default "string" widget.
 The "label" for the field can be any string value.
+If you wish to use a different field as your identifier, set `identifier_field` to the field name.

 Example: